Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 * An Azure function is created.
 It has access to the storage.
 When your Custom Command project has completed a dialog (e.g. "turn on the lights"), its completion rule will make a web call invoking the Azure function with query URL parameters indicating the desired new state of the scene (lights are on)
 * The Azure function updates the row in Azure table storage to reflect the new state
 * While all that is happening, the Java Script embedded in the HTML page you are viewing, runs and periodically makes calls to the same Azure function to get the most recent scene state.
 In this demo the period is set to 1 second
 * If the state has changed, the Java Script code in the HTML builds the new visualization to reflect the current state, using the static images in storage

-If all that sounds good, continue on to deploy the resources to your Azure subscription...
+If all that sounds good, continue on to deploy the resources to your Azure subscription.

 ## Deploying Azure resources
 Open a command prompt and clone the repository if you have not done so already.
 Change directory to the custom commands deployment folder: